How to Open a Business Bank Account in Three Easy Steps

 Small Business Checking Account

 A small business checking account typically allows the business to make deposits and withdrawals, write checks, make electronic funds transfers, and use a debit card or ATM card to make purchases and cash withdrawals.
-However, monthly maintenance, per-transaction, overdraft, and paper bank statement fees often apply, so be sure to ask questions and request any applicable waivers or offers as a new client.
+Monthly maintenance fees, per-transaction fees, overdraft fees and paper bank statement fees often apply, so be sure to ask questions and request any applicable waivers or offers as a new client.

 Business Savings Accounts